-MCD OUTCOME COMPONENT SCHOOL PLAN questions A, B, or D in Section 10 of the Student Enrollment Form.
-Information on the form will be entered on the Welligent IEP system.
+MCD OUTCOME COMPONENT SCHOOL PLAN the form will be entered on the Welligent IEP system.
 Parent Support The school will prominently display the Parent Resource Network poster that provides parents information about where to call if they have questions or complaints concerning special education.
 The Complaint Response Unit/Parent Resource Network Notification Letter and brochure will be distributed annually.
 When appropriate, refer the parent to the District's Parent Resource Network.
 School staff will assist parents in completing forms and answering questions they may have.
 Parent training will be provided in the areas of support strategies, available resources for students with or suspected of having special needs and how to seek services for their children.
 The Special Education Parent Training Calendar will be posted and distributed monthly.
 Outcome 2 Intervention Programs The school will establish a Problem Solving Team, which will meet and examine specific student data, brainstorm strategies and interventions, and develop a plan of action to address the social, academic, and emotional needs of all students.
 This process will be used to identify the specific students participating in intervention program.
 The Problem Solving Team will be composed of the following: administrator, bridge coordinator, resource specialist teacher, intervention teacher, EL coordinator, general education and special education teachers and support staff such as psychologist and counselor.
-The Problem Solving Process within the Response to Instruction and Intervention (RtI 2) Framework will be used throughout the school year to determine the appropriate level of intervention and services necessary for individual students to be successful.
+The Problem Solving Process within the Response to Instruction and Intervention (RtI ) Framework will be used throughout the school year to determine the appropriate level of intervention and services necessary for individual students to be successful.
 These wrap around services will allow the students' emotional, academic and social issues to be addressed.
 The students will be identified and referred by: teachers, parents, peers, school support staff, and self.
-The social, academic, and emotional needs of all students will be addressed through the systematic implementation of the RtI 2 model.
-The three tiers will address the students' special education needs as follows:
+The social, academic, and emotional needs of all students will be addressed through the systematic implementation of the RtI model.
+The three tiers will address the students' special education needs as follows: Tier 1- Core- Universal preventative, proactive, and positive school-wide discipline